Do I Need to Remove My Wisdom Teeth?

-Summary: Find out the answer of your question i.e., Do I Need to Remove My Wisdom Teeth ?
-First Point Dental professionals is here to provide you timely dental solutions.
+Summary: Find out the answer to your question i.e., Do I Need to Remove My Wisdom Teeth?
+First Point Dental professionals are here to provide you with timely dental solutions.

 Wisdom teeth are the last set of molars that most people receive in their early twenties.
 These teeth can be assets to the mouth when properly aligned, but more often, they require removal.

 When wisdom teeth are misaligned, they may position themselves awkwardly.
-Poor alignment of wisdom teeth can crowd or damage teeth, the jawbone, or nerves and keep you from chewing properly.
+Poor alignment of wisdom teeth can cause overcrowding or damage the nearby teeth, the jawbone, or nerves and keep you from chewing properly.

 Wisdom teeth also can be impacted, enclosed within the tissue, jawbone, or only partially erupt through the gum.
 Partial discharge of the wisdom teeth makes them a bacteria magnet, which will enter around the tooth and cause infection.
 Pain, swelling, jaw stiffness, and general illness are all symptoms of infection of the wisdom teeth.
 These teeth are also more prone to tooth decay and gum disease because the location and awkward positioning makes brushing and flossing difficult.